12 minute read

-Azure Application Proxy offers a groundbreaking solution for remote users needing access to on-premises web applications.
-By integrating seamlessly with Microsoft Entra ID for one-time sign-on, it simplifies the user experience while maintaining high security standards.
+Azure Application Proxy offers a groundbreaking solution for remote users who need access to on-premises web applications.
+It is integrated with Microsoft Entra ID for single sign-on and offers a seamless user experience without sacrificing security.
 The technology is based on two main components: the Application Proxy Server and the Application Proxy Connector.

 The diagram below showcases the overall structure and function of the Azure application proxy at a high level.
 Let’s explore how it operates.